Fascinating Beijing and magnificent Yangshuo

 From Jinshanling you hike for approx. 3 hours with great views to Kylin Tower.

 With its 15 watchtowers of various shapes, this section is undoubtedly the most beautiful part of a hike along the Great Wall.

 The constantly changing perspectives are constantly creating new photographic opportunities.

 You hike down from the wall and drive back to Beijing.
 Check-in at the hotel in Beijing.

 Day 4: BEIJING – FLIGHT TO GUILIN AND TRAVEL TO YANGSHUO

-In the morning transfer to the Beijing airport (with guide) and flight to Guilin at around 10:00 AM.
+In the morning transfer to the Beijing airport and flight to Guilin in Southern China.